daheeChung98/DTW-based-tSNE/README.md

 # DTW-based-tSNE
 High-dimensional trajectory data visualization with DTW based t-SNE

+Enhanced trajectory data visualization: a dynamic time warping integrated t-SNE approach with real-data applications

+Dahee Chung et al. (2024)

+**Abstract**

+In this study, we focus on visualizing trajectory data, a type of data based on a series of temporal observations.
+We present an adapted version of t-distributed stochastic neighborhood embedding (t-SNE) tailored for trajectory data.
+This method is designed to preserve the inherent curved structure of trajectory data by incorporating a robust distance measure.
+Furthermore, it demonstrates the ability to maintain the data structure even in the presence of missing values at different time points.
+The performance of the proposed method is rigorously evaluated through a simulation study and demonstrated its effectiveness in visualizing two types of trajectory data, Gait data and NBA data.

 ---

 Conventional t-SNE computes pairwise similarities using **Euclidean distance**, which assumes that each sample is represented as a fixed-length vector.